jennyballif/jennyballif.github.io/_posts/2017-07-11-element-number-25.md

 title: Element Number 25
 description: 'A peek at patron 25: the secretive element Meganese.'
 headline: >-
-  Manganese from the Periodic Table of Elements is a trace mineral important for several aspects of our biology.
-It's essential but works behind the scenes, well hidden.
+  Manganese from the Periodic Table of Elements is a trace mineral that works behind the scenes, well hidden.
 Meganese from the Periodic Table of Patrons also enjoys a certain degree of secrecy.
 modified: '2017-07-11'
 tags: Patrons
 imagefeature: Meganese.jpeg
 fbimage: Meganese.jpeg
 folder: Patron
-categories: ''
-videofeature: ''
-sciencemomguideimage: ''
-experiment1title: ''
-experiment1time: ''
-experiment1supplies: ''
-experiment1concepts: ''
-experiment1image: ''
-experiment2title: ''
-experiment2time: ''
-experiment2supplies: ''
-experiment2concepts: ''
-experiment2image: ''
-experiment3title: ''
-experiment3time: ''
-experiment3supplies: ''
-experiment3concepts: ''
-experiment3image: ''
-guide0: ''
-guide1: ''
-guide2: ''
-guide3: ''
-guide4: ''
 ---
 <span class="image left" style="width:400px; max-width:50%"><img src="images/Patron/Meganese.jpeg" alt="Patron 25 on the Periodic Table of Patrons - Meganese" /></span>